 Cloud Mobile is an unknown manufacturer for me.
 Little is known about this company on Google either until I type in the address details mentioned in the patent.
 The company is based in Hong Kong and has an office in Malaga, Spain.
 Nube Mobile is also registered at the same address.
 “Nube” is the Spanish word for cloud, or Cloud (Cloud Mobile).

 Nube Mobile also has its own website, which states that the company currently has two products in development.
 ‘A new smartphone for new players’ and a ‘new game based on one of the most popular films of the moment’.

 It is likely that the product Nube Mobile talks about on its website matches the patented extendable smartphone.
 At first, it seems to be a normal smartphone, with a narrow bezel at the top and bottom.

 The screen edges on the top and bottom are proportionally large.
 The special feature is that these can be pulled out.
-Subsequently, additional control buttons unfold on both the left and right sides of the screen.
+Subsequently, additional control buttons unfold on the screen’s left and right sides.
 It is a D-pad and a joystick.

 Once extended, the device is very similar to the Nintendo Switch in handheld mode.
 The button layout is identical.
 You also have a widescreen at your disposal.
 The current Switch is a 6.2-inch screen with an HD resolution.

 The Nube Mobile smartphone will probably have a higher resolution and possibly a larger screen.
 However, that has not yet begun, because Nintendo is also reported to release a new Switch handheld at the end of this year.